frost-beta/node-mlx/README.md

 - x64 Macs
 - x64/arm64 Linux

-(No Windows support but I'll try to make MLX work on it in future.)
+(No support for Windows yet, but I'll try to make MLX work on it in future)

 Note that currently MLX does not have plans to support GPUs other than Apple Silicon, and personally I don't think they ever will considering their team size and the API design.

-For doing machine learning on GPUs with Node.js, you can go with TensorFlow.js, or wait for someone porting PyTorch to Node.js (could be me, haha).
+For doing machine learning on GPUs with Node.js, you can go with TensorFlow.js, or wait for someone porting PyTorch to Node.js (which should not be hard).

 ## Usage